juusokasperi/42/README.md

 ## Ft_printf
 _Started 2024/08/07_
 - Bonuses work-ISH.
-Now integers and unsigned seem to handle all flags correctly, next up implement the same approach to hex and pointer.
+Now integers, unsigned, hex seem to handle all flags correctly, next up implement the same approach to pointer, character, string.

 ## Born2beroot
 - Better do this in the clusters.